 That our mathematical system absorbs any possible action is the primary reason why it sustains an equivalence with what we understand as reality, and why in turn the laws of physics are entailed as the rules of what "I" or "you" can or cannot do from these actions.
-Our formulation is designed to entrap the "freedom of the mind" in such a manner that, even under the benefit of Turing completeness and support for "freest" or "least encumbered" action, it is powerless to escape the construction; thus guaranteeing it completeness.
+Our formulation is designed to entrap the "freedom of the mind" in such a manner that, even under the benefit of Turing completeness and support for "freest" or "least encumbered" action, it is powerless to escape the construction; thus guaranteeing closure with respect to reality.